Momo & Chen

 If you'd like to take this opportunity to wear traditional Japanese attire, we would absolutely love that.
 Please let us know — we'd be happy to recommend some shops for hiring.

-Can the venue accommodate dietary restrictions?
+Can the venue accommodate dietary requirements and food preferences?

 What's the RSVP deadline?